Instellate/Instellate/README.md

 ## Hello!
 I am Instellate
 I am a C# Developer that sometimes does JavaScript and TypeScript.
 I develop mainly discord bots for now but I am extending out to APIs.
-Currently working on a discord library called [Interacord](https://github.com/Instellate/Interacord), Slash commands for [Anti NSFW](https://top.gg/bot/706054368318980138) and a image board that isn't released *yet*.
+Currently working on closed source projects.
 ### Fun Facts!
 ```
 Status - Student.